-We recently dropped by the PCG office to cast our votes for this upcoming Philippine National Elections.
-For overseas Filipino workers, our voting schedule starts on April 10 and will end this May 9.
+We recently dropped by the PCG office to inquire about the voting for the upcoming Philippine National Elections.
+For overseas Filipino workers, the voting schedule starts on April 13 and will end this May 12.
 The month-long voting gives us time to plan our days off or time off from work to visit the Philippine Consulate General office in Al Qusais.

 Are you eligible to vote?
 Check if your name is part of the List of Certified OFW Voters in Dubai